degamojay/userListView/README.md

 # activity2

-This is a simple User List using ListView in flutter, when a USER is tapped, the User Details will show the information of the user.
-Refer to the image below.
+This application demonstrates fetching and displaying a list of users using Mockoon and Faker.js, with Flutter.
+It features a ListView to show user names and navigates to a Details Page upon tapping a user, without making additional API calls for user details.

 ![ ListView Image](/images/listViewImageRaw.jpg)